Understanding mobile commerce and why you should use it as a strategy

 Research indicates that today’s consumers mainly use their mobile devices to make purchases and rarely visit a brand’s website on a mobile browser.
 In fact, a study by Statista found that 85 percent of online shoppers use mobile apps instead of mobile browsers.

 Coupons and special offers are the number one incentive for mobile users to download retail apps.
-The second is loyalty and reward programs, which not only influence shoppers to download your app, but incentivize them to return to your store to make future purchases.
+The second is loyalty and reward programs, which not only influence shoppers to download your app, but incentivize them to return to your store (or online store) to make future purchases.

 If your eCommerce business does not already have a native mobile app, now is the time to sign up for one.
 Wix offers a branded app solution that can help you on this front.